give your mind a break in this plugged in, hyper-connected world

 - Life was relatively quiet most of the time — no earbuds with music playing, no digital noises, no traffic, airplanes, and so on.
 The only sounds we heard were from nature and each other

 We need periods of quiet to connect with other people as we have historically.

 Studies show that technology can hinder our ability to empathize with others.
 Empathy is crucial to the development of strong social connections, which largely determine our happiness.
 An estimated 70 percent of our happiness is reliant on our social relationships.
 Hence, the stronger our social connections, the happier we typically are.

 To create a sacred space, we must unplug from technology to focus on and develop greater levels of empathy.
 This in itself, will allow us to connect better with others.
 Moreover, we need quiet time to develop a coherent sense of self, ponder and reflect.
 A stable sense of self will also help us interact with others effectively.

 Attention and productivity

 When we unplug in our sacred spaces, we give ourselves the chance to reflect and practice mindfulness.
 We no longer have the distraction of push notifications, tweets or texts.
-Practicing focused attention will make it easier to adopt it into our daily lives.
-In doing so, we can pay attention to what matters most in life: deep connections.
+Too often this frequent jumping around can interfere with our in-person relationships, known as technoference, as well as our productivity.
+Sacred spaces allow us to practice our focused attention.
+This, in turn, will allow us to deepen our relationships and be more productive.
+Practicing focused attention will make it easier to adopt it into our daily lives, and in doing so, we can pay attention to what matters most in life: deep connections.